Relief Pitcher Rankings

 41. Taylor Tankersley

-22 Responses to “Relief Pitcher Rankings”
+22 responses to “Relief Pitcher Rankings”

-1. Tyler Durden says:
+1. Tyler Durden Avatar

 Compelling rankings.
 I’ve been saying it for a while and I will continue saying it — Wood will be the closer in CHI, not Marlmol.
 Marmol is only guy in the pen that can throw 2 inning & Cubs want him in that 7/8 inning role.
 Marmol has a bright futre with the Cubs, but the team wants Wood to be the closer (and to succeed in that role) given his skill set & salary.
 So, barring injury (which could be said about MANY closers, not just Kerry Wood), Wood will have that job.